mainmatter/trash-in-treasure-out/text.md

 We'll need a case to show how all this works, and since Mainmatter loves the travel industry, let's write up an API for booking train tickets.

-Looking at different train ticket services, in general the steps towards booking are pretty similar: first, you enter the location you want to depart from and where you want to go, then you enter either your preferred moment of departure or when you want to arrive.
-Next you select one of a number of suggested trips and enter your personal information.
-With all information complete, you're all set to book the ticket and pay.
+Looking at different train ticket services, in general, the steps towards booking are pretty similar: first, you enter the location you want to depart from and where you want to go, then you enter either your preferred moment of departure or when you want to arrive.
+Next, you select one of several suggested trips and enter your personal information.
+With all the information complete, you're all set to book the ticket and pay.
 Here's what that looks like as a flowchart:

 ```mermaid